clabordec/Green-Cyclces/README.md

 ## 📌 Overview

-This project supports **GreenCYCLES**, a sustainability-focused company, by building and analyzing their operational database.
+This project supports **GreenCYCLES**, a online movie rental shop, by building and analyzing their operational database.
 As a **Data Analyst**, the goal is to:
 - Structure and query customer, sales, and inventory data.
 - Provide **impactful insights** to optimize business decisions.
-- Develop **dashboards and reports** for stakeholders.

 ## 🔑 Key Features